-Pursuant to regulations at 34 C.F.R. §106.9, Spring Arbor University does not discriminate on the basis of sex in admission to or employment in its education programs or activities, as limited by the University's religious exemptions.
+Pursuant to regulations at 34 C.F.R. §106.9, It is the intent of Spring Arbor University in keeping with its equal opportunity policy, to comply with Title IX of the Educational Amendments of 1972, and related regulations.
+The University, in compliance with Title IX, does not discriminate on the basis of sex in treatment, admission or access to, or employment in its programs and activities, as limited by the University's religious exemptions.

 Inquiries concerning the application of Title IX and its implementing regulations may be referred to the University's Title IX Coordinator or to the Office for Civil Rights of the U.S. Department of Education.
 This notice is also to inform you that, in keeping with the University's policy of non-discrimination, the University has a grievance procedure for reporting claims of sex discrimination under Title IX.
-The Title IX grievance procedure, which pertains to how sex discrimination grievances will be handled by the University, is posted on the University's website.
-A copy of the grievance procedure can be obtained from Dan Vander Hill, Assoc.
-Vice President for Student Development & Success, who is the University's designated Title IX Coordinator, by calling 517-750-6367, or by visiting the Student Development & Success offices, on the University's main campus at 106 East Main Street, Spring Arbor, Michigan.
-A copy of the grievance procedure also may be obtained by calling the University's Title IX Grievance Administrator; Corey Ross, at 517-750-6331.
+The Title IX grievance procedure, which pertains to how sex discrimination grievances, including claims of sexual harassment, will be handled by the University, is posted on the University's website.
+A copy of the grievance procedure can be obtained from Kayla Knapp, Dean of Students, who is the University's designated Title IX Coordinator, by calling 517-750-6371, or by visiting the Student Development and Success offices on the University's main campus at 106 East Main Street, Spring Arbor, Michigan.
+Complaints involving only Employees should be directed to Kerry Klee-Tiesman, the Chief Human Resources Officer, at 517-750-6426 or by visiting the campus at the address above.